 This base URL includes:

-→ The first query parameter (starts with a?
+https://www.google.com/search→ The search endpoint?q=climate+change→ The first query parameter (starts with a?)

-Every parameter after that is joined with an ampersand (&
+Every parameter after that is joined with an ampersand (&), like so:

 https://www.google.com/search?q=climate+change&hl=en&gl=AU&pws=0